nghttp2/nghttp2/doc/python.rst

 .. py:module:: spdylay

-Python-spdylay is the Python extension module of Spdylay library.
+Python-spdylay is the Python extension module of Spdylay SPDY C library.

 Build
 -----